Chat with the Environment: Interactive Multimodal Perception Using Large Language Models: Conclusions

-\section{CONCLUSIONS}
+The Matcha framework exhibits a high degree of generalizability thanks to the commonsense knowledge inside LLMs.
+Without LLMs, a control algorithm, e.g. one trained with reinforcement learning \cite{Li23InternallyRewarded, Singh20COGConnecting}, may require massive datasets/interactions to learn the common sense \cite{Singh20COGConnecting} of collaborating different modalities, yet being less efficient and generalizable.

+However, interpreting the real world with language can be limited to the complexity of the task and the environment dynamics.
+For example, advanced reasoning techniques such as decomposing may be required to deal with a complicated task, where the task is decomposed into several sub-tasks to tackle separately.
+This automatic operation highlights the flexibility of LLMs but also poses challenges to the static language expression of a complex world --- The vision-to-language module should be called multiple times with flexible queries.
+This brings the requirement of vision-enabled LLMs \cite{Zhu23MiniGPT4Enhancing, Brohan23RT2Visionlanguageaction}, built on which the reasoning can be malleable.
+But multimodal LLMs are yet less controllable and accurate in terms of describing the scene compared with a templated module.

+Despite current limitations, multimodal LLMs gain increasing attention due to their great potential and flexibility.
+Future work will explore the multimodal models \cite{Tong22VideoMAEMasked, Brohan23RT2Visionlanguageaction} to leverage unified features.

+\section{Conclusions}

 LLMs have shown their impressive ability in language generation and human-like reasoning.
 Their potential for integration and enhancement with other fields has attracted growing attention from different research areas.
 In this work, we demonstrate the superiority of using an LLM to realize interactive multimodal perception.
-We propose Matcha, a multimodal interactive agent augmented with LLMs, and evaluate it on the task of uncovering object latent properties.
-Experimental results suggest that our agent is able to perform interactive multimodal perception reasonably by taking advantage of the commonsense knowledge residing in the LLM, and easily generalize to various scenarios by virtue of its modularity and flexibility.
+We propose \textbf{Matcha}, a multimodal interactive agent augmented with LLMs, and evaluate it on the task of uncovering object-latent properties.
+Experimental results suggest that our agent can perform interactive multimodal perception reasonably by taking advantage of the commonsense knowledge residing in the LLM, being generalizable due to its modularity and flexibility.

-While strong LLMs perform well for tasks that require general knowledge, training and maintaining LLMs locally is currently not feasible, given the large computation and memory resources required by such models.
+While strong LLMs perform well for tasks that require general knowledge, training and maintaining LLMs locally is currently costly, given the large computation and memory resources required by such models.
 Future works will involve distilling the domain-specific knowledge from LLMs into more manageable local models, which can offer greater flexibility and control while maintaining high levels of performance for robotic applications.
-Furthermore, there is a necessity for additional investigation of prompt engineering techniques to augment the ability for multi-step reasoning when comparing diverse objects.
+Furthermore, there is a necessity for additional investigation of prompt engineering and multimodal LLMs to augment the ability for complex dynamics in the real world.